How to organise a Football tournament 🏆 Proposal, Budget, Sponsorship

-- Keep staff salaries in mind as well.
-Recruit volunteers so you can save money.
-Try to get parents, college students, and organizations that specialize in community service to help.
+- Also keep staff salaries in mind.
+For instance, you can save money by recruiting volunteers.
+For this reason, try to get parents, college students, and organizations that specialize in community service to help.

-- Compare multiple estimates for trophies and fields to get the best value deals.
-Concessions could also bring a decent amount of money towards the overall profit, but make sure to have all permits needed.
+- Furthermore, compare multiple estimates for trophies and fields to get the best value deals.
+Even though concessions could bring a decent amount of money towards the overall profit, make sure to have all permits needed.
 When purchasing supplies, such as trophies, concessions, food, signs, check-in materials, and t-shirts, wait until you have an idea about the number of participating teams.
-Make sure you do not miss any deadlines, as you might need to order some equipment in advance.
+Besides, make sure you do not miss any deadlines, as you might need to order some equipment in advance.
 Contact your suppliers to find out what you need to do to be ready on tournament day.

 Being a main organiser for a tournament can be exhausting and ultimately stressful.
-One of the biggest challenges that organisers face is finding companies to sponsor the tournament.
+Undoubtedly, one of the biggest challenges that organisers face is finding companies to sponsor the tournament.

 If you’re having difficulty to fund your football tournament, consider raising the ticket price, look for new sponsors or create multiple sponsorship proposals at different price points.